 - Polyphagous species with a very high reproductive potential.
-Peaches are the main summerfruit affected by this fruit fly. - · Produces several generations in a year with a rapid dispersal ability. - Present in South Asia & North East Africa.
-Damage typical of other fruit flies. - Larvae are 7-10mm long, adults are 5-6mm long.
+Peaches are the main summerfruit affected by this fruit fly. - Produces several generations in a year with a rapid dispersal ability. - Present in South Asia & North East Africa. • Damage typical of other fruit flies. - Larvae are 7-10mm long, adults are 5-6mm long.

-Photo - Viwat Wornoavoorn / IAEA
+Photo - Viwat Worncayporn / IAEA

-European brown rot (Monilinia fructigena)
+European brown rot

-- Not as bad as other Monilinia but has serious effects on market access. - Currently present in many countries in Europe and Asia. - · It spreads readily by means of Conidia carried by the wind or insects.
-Infections start with the flowers and - continue on mature fruit. - Symptoms on ripe fruits are small, circular brown spots that quickly begin rotting
+- (Monilinia fructigena) • Not as bad as other Monilinia but has serious effects on market access. - · Currently present in many countries in Europe and Asia. - It spreads readily by means of Conidia carried by the wind or insects. - Infections start with the flowers and continue on mature fruit. - brown spots that quickly begin rotting.